ElisaCovato/Computer-pointer-controller---Intel-Edge-AI-Nanodegree/README.md

 ```
 git clone https://github.com/ElisaCovato/Computer-pointer-controller---Intel-Edge-AI-Nanodegree.git
 ```
-The project directory contains a `media` folder which has a demo.mp4 file, that  can be used as input for the project.
-The `src` folder contains all the python scripts necessary to make `main.py` work.
-The `performance` folder contains some analysis on the application performance using different devices and/or different model precisions.

 After cloning the directory, some python modules need to be installed.
 To do so, run :
 ```